-Windows The Windows installer will be named something like faim-8.0-windows.exe.
+Windows The Windows installer will be named something like faim-9.0-windows.exe.
 Simply run it to install.

-For all operating systems, it is possible to install Faim either system-wide using an administrator account, or to install it for a single user, for which administrator rights are not needed.
+For all operating systems, it is possible to install Faim system-wide using an administrator account or for a single user, for which administrator rights are not needed.
 It is also possible to install it multiple times on a single machine, so that each user has their own installation.
 The installation directory can also be freely renamed and moved around.

-How to run the solvers
+1.4.2 How to run the solvers